-It is very important that staff report and record their concerns - they do not need 'absolute proof' that the child is at risk.
+It is very important that staff report and record their concerns as soon as possible - they do not need 'absolute proof' that the child is at risk before taking action.

 Impact of abuse

 The impact of child abuse should not be underestimated.
 Many children do recover well and go on to lead healthy, happy and productive lives, although most adult survivors agree that the emotional scars remain, however well buried.
 For some, full recovery is beyond their reach, and research shows that abuse can have an impact on the brain and its development.
 The rest of their childhood and their adulthood may be characterised by anxiety or depression, self-harm, eating disorders, alcohol and substance misuse, unequal and destructive relationships and long-term medical or psychiatric difficulties.